Social Rewind: Honoring a Year in Social with Shorty Awards

 The Shorty Awards Went Social

 The Shorty Awards, who have long been the premier award body for short-form content and social media, knew that as social media and its role in culture evolved, so would they.
 The award show wanted to herald the unprecedented campaigns that came out of 2020 but had to change up their format for doing so.
-With in-person events still out of the question, Shorty Awards came to 1000heads to re-invent how they brought their finalists and winners to the masses.
+With in-person events still out of the question, the Shorty Awards came to 1000heads to re-invent how they brought their finalists and winners to the masses.

 The result was the first-ever 100% socially native award show.
 This program was hosted almost entirely on Instagram using platform features like in-feed posts, Stories, IG Live and AR effects.
 1000heads worked hand-in-hand with the Shorty Awards to devise the strategy, plan the messaging and create templates that allowed the Shorty Awards team to be nimble and independent in bringing their show to life.